harumuki/thorsten-hans.com/_posts/2018-12-04-inspect-your-kubernetes-inventory-in-no-time-with-asp-net-core-and-kubernetes-client-library.md

 ```

-That’s it for the API.
+That's it for the API.
 If you want to deploy this API to a production cluster, you should consider additional configurations like `compression`, `CORS` or `Authentication` and `Authorization`.
 For demonstration purpose, we keep it as it is for now.

 ## Build and publish the Docker image

-Next, you’ve to create and publish the docker image.
-In my guide, I’ll use Azure Container Registry as a target.
+Next, you've to create and publish the docker image.
+In my guide, I'll use Azure Container Registry as a target.
 You can use your own private registry or public docker hub.
 Make sure, you are authenticated.

 Add a `.dockerignore` to the root directory of the project and add the following content